 TigerData: what’s the fastest way to migrate from AWS RDS/Aurora PostgreSQL to Tiger Cloud?

-Quick Answer: The fastest, lowest‑risk path from AWS RDS/Aurora PostgreSQL to Tiger Cloud is: (1) provision a Tiger Cloud service, (2) load an initial snapshot with
+Quick Answer: The fastest way to migrate from AWS RDS/Aurora PostgreSQL to Tiger Cloud is to provision a compatible Tiger Cloud service, take a consistent logical backup from RDS/Aurora using

 The Quick Overview

-- What It Is: A proven, Postgres‑native migration pattern that moves your workloads off AWS RDS/Aurora PostgreSQL and onto Tiger Cloud with minimal downtime using logical replication and familiar tools.
+- What It Is: A Postgres-native migration path that moves your RDS/Aurora PostgreSQL databases into Tiger Cloud with minimal downtime, using familiar tools like

 How It Works